-Riders under 18 must also wear protective helmets that are size appropriate any time they are on an ATV.
+Riders under 18 must also wear protective helmets that are size-appropriate whenever they are on an ATV.
 In addition, extra passengers are not permitted on the ATV unless the manufacturer states that more than one passenger can ride on it.
-If the extra passenger is going to be under the age of 18, they are not permitted to ride on the ATV unless the ATV driver is over the age of 18, or if they are under 18 but have a level 2 intermediate driver’s license.
+If the extra passenger is under the age of 18, they are not permitted to ride on the ATV unless the ATV driver is over the age of 18, or if they are under 18 but have a level 2 intermediate driver’s license.

 Are ATVs Allowed on Roads or Highways in West Virginia?

-No ATVs are allowed to be driven along highways and roads.
-The only time that an ATV is permitted on an interstate is when it is being operated by public safety personnel if they must drive one when they are responding to a nearby emergency.
+No. You cannot drive an ATV on highways and roads in West Virginia.
+The only time that an ATV is permitted on an interstate is when it is being operated by public safety personnel if responding to a nearby emergency.
 You can drive an ATV along the shoulder of a highway or road for up to 10 miles at a speed of 25 miles per hour or less.
-This law allows you to drive to another trail or field so the ATV can be operated.
+This law allows you to drive along the shoulder to another trail or field to drive your ATV.

-The only time an ATV can be driven on a road is when crossing it to reach the other side.
-When crossing the highway or street, the ATV must come to a complete stop before making the crossing and yield to oncoming traffic.
+The only time that an ATV can be driven on a road is when crossing it to reach the other side.
+When crossing the highway or street, the ATV must come to a complete stop before making the crossing and then must yield to oncoming traffic.
 When the road is clear, the ATV must cross at a 90-degree angle and there should be no obstructions on the other side.
-Also, the ATV must have all working headlights and tail lights, if applicable, that are illuminated when making the crossing.
+Also, the ATV must have all working headlights and tail lights (if applicable) that are illuminated when making the crossing.

-Other laws to be aware of include certain equipment that must be available on the ATV and hours of operation.
+Beyond operating an ATV safely, you must also properly maintain your motor vehicle.
+This includes keeping certain equipment on your ATV.
 An ATV must have a muffler as well as a spark arrester.
-The muffler and spark arrester must be either manufacturer installed or the equivalent.
+The muffler and spark arrester must be either manufacturer-installed or the equivalent.
 Both items have to be properly connected to the ATVs exhaust system.

 In addition, the spark arrester and muffler should be in good working order while driving the ATV.
-If you do not have illuminated tail lights, headlights or other lights, an ATV can only be operated between the hours of sunrise and sunset.
+If you do not have illuminated tail lights, headlights, or other lights, an ATV can only be operated between the hours of sunrise and sunset.